spotlightpa/poor-richard/content/about/about-faqs.md

 **Q: Where is Spotlight PA based?**

 **A:** Our office in Harrisburg is located at 225 Market St., Suite 502A, Harrisburg, PA 17101.

-**Q: How frequently will Spotlight PA publish content?**

-**A**: Our publishing decisions are based on what’s best for the stories we want to tell and the readers we serve, and are not dictated by the need to fill a newspaper or website.
-We expect to initially publish content on a weekly basis as our reporters get oriented and establish their beats.
+We are currently remote because of the ongoing coronavirus pandemic.

 **Q: Where does Spotlight PA’s work appear?**